vanda/vam-fractal/src/components/services/themed/readme.md

 </h1>
 ```

-Each utility class has a matching `:hover` modifier to adjust the theme color as a user interacts with the element.
+Each utility class has a matching `--hover` modifier to be applied optionally for adjusting the theme colour on hover interaction.

 ```html
 <a class="btn s-themed--background-color s-themed--background-color--hover">